Wisdurm/Runtime/README.md

 # The Runtime programming language

-Runtime is a very-high-level, questionably-evaluated, purely-object-oriented, interpreted programming language.
+Runtime is a questionably-evaluated, classless yet purely-object-oriented, interpreted programming language.
 This language was made for fun and practice, and is not intended to be used for practical purposes.

 ## The Present